aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptm-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to TSV via C++ or Online App" h2="PPTM  to TSV File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a PPTM file to TSV is a useful way to store and share data in a tabular format.
+TSV (Tab Separated Values) is a text-based format for representing tabular data in which columns are separated by tabs and rows are separated by newlines.
+It is a popular format for exchanging data between different applications and is widely used in data analysis and data visualization.

+<h2>How Aspose.Total Helps for PPTM to TSV Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to work with a wide range of file formats within their C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPTM to TSV.

+Using Aspose.Slides for C++, you can export PPTM to HTML.
+This API provides a wide range of features for working with presentations, including the ability to export presentations to various formats, such as HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to TSV.
+This API provides a comprehensive set of features for working with spreadsheets, including the ability to convert spreadsheets to various formats, such as TSV.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPTM file to TSV within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to TSV.
+In summary, Aspose.Total for C++ makes it easy to convert PPTM to TSV within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, you can export PPTM to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to TSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}